I love history; it forms the basis of my interest in genealogy and has an influence on our itinerary when on family holidays.

 My Nathanville genealogy website (url link below) give free access to view over 500 Victorian era newspapers; including a large section of British and American Poetry during the Victorian Era.

-- Victorian newspapers on poetry
+- Victorian newspapers, including a section on poetry

 A Victorian Scrapbook of Newspaper Articles on Victorian poetry by George Burgess (1829-1905)